Scally-H/RedReactor/RR_WebMonitor/README.md

 Further information can be found on our website, at https://www.theredreactor.com

-Please write to hello@theredreactor if you have any feedback or problem with this repository.
+Please write to mailto:hello@theredreactor if you have any feedback or problem with this repository.
 Your input is appreciated!